The derived algebra of a stabilizer, families of coadjoint orbits, and sheets: Introduction

 \section{Introduction}

 Let $\g$ be a finite-dimensional real or complex Lie algebra.
 The group $G$ acts on the dual space $\g^{*}$ via the coadjoint action, and $\g^{*}$ is foliated into the orbits of this action.
-Let us consider the union of all orbits, which have the same codimension $k$.
+Consider the union of all orbits which have the same codimension $k$.
 Denote this union by $\g_{k}^{*}$.
-The study of the sets $\g_{k}^{*}$ was initiated by A.Kirillov (see \cite{Kirillov}) in relation with the ``method of orbits'', which relates the unitary dual of $G$ to the set of coadjoint orbits $\g^{*}/G$.
-The sets $\g_{k}^{*} / G$ appear in this picture as the natural strata of $\g^{*}/G$, therefore it is important to understand the geometry of $\g_{k}^{*}$ for each $k$.
-On the other hand, we are motivated by the fact that the sets $\g_{k}^{*}$ arise when one considers certain bihamiltonian systems on $\g^{*}$ (such as the systems obtained by the argument shift method).
-The aim of the paper is to prove the following simple geometric observation: \textit{any vector which is tangent to $\g_{k}^{*}$ at point $\mu$ vanishes on the derived algebra of the stabilizer of $\mu$}.
-Our second goal is to understand whether all vectors vanishing on the derived algebra of the stabilizer of $\mu$ are tangent to $\g_{k}^{*}$ at point $\mu$, i.e. \textit{is the tangent space to $\g_{k}^{*}$ at point $\mu$ equal to the annihilator of the derived algebra of the stabilizer of $\mu$?} In general, this is not the case.
-However, this situation seems to be quite common.
-In the semisimple case the sets $\g_{k}^{*}$ can be identified, via the Killing form, with the sets of adjoint orbits of codimension $k$.
-The irreducible components of these latter sets are called sheets.
-The geometry of sheets is nowadays quite well understood (see \cite{Moreau} and references therein).
-Our statement in this case can be reformulated as follows: \textit{the derived algebra of the centralizer of $\mu$ is orthogonal to any sheet passing through $\mu$.} We also prove that \textit{for any $\mu \in \sL(n, \Complex)$ the derived algebra of the centralizer of $\mu$ is exactly the orthogonal complement to the sheet passing through $\mu$}.
-This is also the case for all compact Lie algebras.
-We conjecture that this statement remains true for all classical Lie algebras (provided that there is a unique sheet passing through a given point, which is not always the case).
+Each of the sets $\g^*_k$ is a quasi-affine algebraic variety.
+The study of the varieties $\g_{k}^{*}$ was initiated by A.Kirillov in connection with the orbit method \cite{Kirillov}, which relates the unitary dual of $G$ to the set of coadjoint orbits $\g^{*}/G$.
+The sets $\g_{k}^{*} / G$ appear in this picture as natural strata of $\g^{*}/G$, therefore it is important to understand the geometry of $\g_{k}^{*}$ for each $k$.
+So, consider a finite-dimensional real or complex Lie algebra $\g$.
+Let $\g_{\mu} = \{ x \in \g \mid \ad^{*}x(\mu) = 0\}$ be the stabilizer of an element $\mu \in \g^{*}$ with respect to the coadjoint representation of $\g$.
+In the present note, the following simple geometric fact is proved: {any element $\xi \in \g^*$ which is tangent to the variety $\g_{k}^{*}$ at a point $\mu\in \g^*$ vanishes on the derived algebra of $\g_{\mu}$}.
+As a corollary, {the codimenson of the set $\{\mu \in \g^* \mid \dim\,[\g_\mu, \g_\mu] \geq k \}$ is at least $k$}, which generalizes the well-known fact that the stabilizer of a generic element $\mu \in \g^*$ is Abelian.